josh-holder/josh-holder.github.io/_posts/2023-05-17-launch-mass.md

+---
+title: "A perspective on the decoupling of spacecraft launch cost with spacecraft mass and volume"
+excerpt_separator: "<!--more-->"
+categories:
+  - writings
+  - featured
+tags:
+  - Spaceflight
+---

 ### Summary

 With new reusable heavy-lift launch vehicles on the horizon, spacecraft mass and volume will no longer be a major cost driver for space missions.
 This will massively expand the design space for future missions and drive an explosion in growth for the space economy.